AkshathRaghav/cubot.io/README.md

 ```
 <br>

 8. Using getCube(), you can access each piece of the cube however you want to.
-If you change something, this will lead to a change in the original cube so be careful.
+If you change something here, the original cube will change as well.

 ```java
 String[][][][] cubearray = cube.getCube() ; // Any change will reflect on the cube
 ```

+#### For the other methods, and a detailed explanation, go to [Documentation](https://github.com/AkshathRaghav/cubot/blob/main/documentation.md)
 <hr>